-The event triggers can be anything – a message to the queue, the addition of a file to S3, etc. All these events can also pass some information to the Lambda function for execution.
+The Lambda function works triggered by using an event.
+The event can be anything – a schedule, a message to the queue, the addition of a file to S3, etc. All these events can also pass some information to the Lambda function for execution.
 The information gets passed with the help of the event variable.

 The figure above demonstrates the basic test event in JSON format.
 It will be passed on to the Lambda function when triggered.
 The Lambda function will parse the information from the event variable and then process and print out the results on the console.

 To trigger the event, you can click on the Test button under the Test Event section on the Lambda console.
 After testing the function, you can see the output on the console and the JSON response about the status.

 Once you’ve executed the Lambda function from the console, it will immediately execute and display the result.
 On the top section, you will see the result returned by the successful execution of the function.
 It also provides information regarding some of the important metrics during the execution:

 - Init.
 Duration – the duration that is taken by the service to initialize the program.

 - Duration – the time that Lambda took to execute the function.

 - Billed Duration – the time on which the billing has to be calculated.

 - Resources configured – the maximum amount of memory allocated to this Lambda function.

 - Max memory used – the maximum amount of memory used by the Lambda function.